jwellman1307/SpendGuard-App/README.md

 ## Privacy

-SafeSpend does not require an account or login.
+SpendGuard does not require an account or login.

 Budget information such as income, bills, due dates, and cash available is stored locally on the user's device.